accsyn/javascript-api/README.md

 1. Create and spawn a new accsyn workspace, with "webapi" licensing option.
 2. Create an API key for the user.
 3. Spawn the file server
-4. Edit index html, entering the workspace code, admin user email, the API key and the absolute destination folder path for upload on file server.
-5. Make sure file server is reachable from test machine.
+4. Make sure file server is reachable from test machine.
+5. Install http-server: `npm install http-server`

 ### Test upload a file

-1. Open index.html in your web browser.
+1. Build JS (see above)
+2. Copy js to test/ folder.
+3. Start http-server within test/ folder: `../node_modules/.bin/http-server -p 8282 -c-1`
+4. Open URL in a browser: `http://localhost:8282`
+5. Enter your workspace credentials, and local destination path on file server.
-2. Choose one(1) file to upload.
+6. Choose a file to upload.
-3. It should upload to the file server at the given path.
+7. Check to console for logs and progress feedback.